-The readings will be posted on Quercus and a summary of the weekly reading assignments is provided on the final page of the syllabus.
+Any additional readings will be posted on Quercus.
 Assigned readings will be tested on the term tests and final exam.
 The assigned articles provide an overview of a topic in social cognition.
 Therefore, students are not expected to remember the small details of these articles.
 However, students should be able to extract the key ideas and arguments presented.

-Furthermore, both of these books are available in electronic format via the University of Toronto library.
-These texts provide articles on a wide range of topics in social cognition that will not be directly covered in lecture.
+Furthermore, the text book is available in electronic format via the University of Toronto library.
+This text provides articles on a wide range of topics in social cognition that will not be directly covered in lecture.
 Therefore, students are encouraged to consult these texts when thinking about their reflection assignments.
 Additionally, students who want to continue to explore the field of social cognition should review these texts in greater detail.